Tutorial 3

 Adding data to the database¶

-- deployment: metadata pertaining hydrophone deployments
+- deployment: metadata about hydrophone deployments

 - file: metadata pertaining to audio files